phillipj/node-plex-api/Readme.md

 **query(uri, callback) : Retrieve content from URI**

 Aside from translating all XML properties into JSON properties, a .uri-attribute are created to easier follow the URIs available in the HTTP API.
+At the moment URIs are attached for Directory and Server items.

 ```js
 var PlexAPI = require("plex-api");